QuantEcon/lecture-source-py/rst_files/optgrowth.rst

         return T, get_greedy

-The `generate_T_operator` function takes a class that represents the growth model, and returns a function `T` that we will use to solve the model
+`bellman_function_factory` takes a class that represents the growth model, and returns the operator `T` and a function `get_greedy` that we will use to solve the model

 Notice that the expectation in :eq:`fcbell20_optgrowth` is computed via Monte Carlo, using the approximation